nullBubble/manga_notifier/README.md

 Q: Why the use of a firefox profile?

-A: Repeated log in depending on how often you set the script to run, would tick of the bot detection so I use an firefox profile with an logged in account in mangadex.
+A: Repeated log in depending on how often you set the script to run, would tick off the bot detection so I use an firefox profile with an logged in account in mangadex.

 Q: Why the unnecessary prints?